cornell-ece5745/ece5745-S02-back-end/docs/index.md

     dc_shell> write -format verilog -hierarchy -output post-synth.v dc_shell> write -format ddc     -hierarchy -output post-synth.ddc dc_shell> exit

+To simplify this process, we have provided you a TCL file that includes these commands.
+You can run this TCL script using Synopsys DC like this:

+    % cd $TOPDIR/asic/synopsys-dc-synth
+    % dc_shell-xg-t -f init.tcl

 Take a few minutes to examine the resulting Verilog gate-level netlist.
 Notice that the module hierarchy is preserved.